thewoodfish/inkathon-x/README.md

 #### The contract functions
 - `new`: This is the constructor function that initializes the contract storage.
 Because we're handling only the Wakanda election, i hardcoded some values and seeded the contract storage with data.
 The initial data contains the three aspirants and their political parties with their initial votes are set to 0.

-- `vote`: This function allows the caller  to participate in the eleciton and make a vote.
+- `vote`: This function allows the caller  to participate in the election and make a vote.
 Double-voting is prevented by default.

 - `votes`: This function returns the various candidates and the number of votes they have gotten at the time of query.

+### Building and Deploying
+I ran `pnpm run build` to build my contract and to put its important meta files into the right folder - the `deployments` folder.
+I got errors running `pnpm run deploy` and i could not diagnose it.
+So i used the `Contracts-UI` instead and got my contract address.
+Then i inserted the address into the `deployments.ts` folder because i was using a local substrate contracts node and then i set `blockNumber` to 1.

+### Setting chain to local
+In the `env.local` file in the `frontend` folder, i changed the setting to local i.e `NEXT_PUBLIC_DEFAULT_CHAIN=development`

+### The Front-end
+The front end contains React and typescript codes and style.
+I was able to load my contract metadata into the front end and send messages to the contract.
+Because it's react, i was able query the number of votes immediately after a vote was cast.
+It was really easy.
+So much boilerplate!

+### More information
+I also read and followed the [ink!athon](https://github.com/scio-labs/inkathon) ReadMe documentation.
+I highly recomment it!

+I wish us the best on our ink!athon journey.